microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. > QUESTION: **"Which portion of my planned infrastructure do I want to roll-up into a re-usable module?"**

-    **ANSWER:** Currently, most Cobalt Modules are scoped to a very specific cloud infrastructure resource.
-In other words, modules encapsulate a configuration that targets a providers very specific cloud service product.
+    **ANSWER:** Currently, most Cobalt Modules are scoped to a small group of closely related resources.
+In other words, modules encapsulate a configuration that targets a providers very specific set of cloud service products.
 The Walkthrough Module we are creating will follow this pattern as it will be scoped to an Azure Function.

 1. > QUESTION: **"Does Cobalt have existing re-usuable modules configured for any portion of my planned infrastructure?"**